Parizat58/web-browser-automation-testing/README.md

 ## Reading data from an excel spreadsheet
 Use: Apacahe POI
+Demo web app: Amazon

-## Some new Java features in Test Automation
+## Added some new Java features in Test Automation
 Example: forEach